Blake Roman

-Blake Roman Bojewski, known professionally as Blake Roman, (born December 20, 1995) is an American actor and singer, best known for his performance in the Broadway musical, Harmony: A New Musical about the Comedian Harmonists, and for voicing Angel Dust on the Amazon Prime Video series Hazbin Hotel.
+Blake Roman Bojewski (born December 20, 1995) is an American actor and singer, best known for his performance in the Broadway musical, Harmony: A New Musical about the Comedian Harmonists, and for voicing Angel Dust on the Amazon Prime Video series Hazbin Hotel.

 Early life and career

 Roman was born on December 20, 1995, in Erie, Pennsylvania, United States.
 He attended Fairview High School.
 He graduated from the University of Michigan, receiving a Bachelor of Fine Arts in musical theatre.
 After graduating, he auditioned for the animated series Hazbin Hotel, eventually landing the role of Angel Dust and the Egg Boiz.

-Additionally, he landed a role as Chopin in the Off-Broadway production of the musical Harmony, reprising it in 2023 on Broadway.